How To Develop Self Discipline?

 Don’t worry, the protein shake can be chocolate.
 It also doesn’t have to be a protein shake necessarily.
 What we’re looking at here are your eating habits.

-I’m not going to sit here and preach about healthy food non-stop and chugging water.
+I’m not going to sit here and preach about healthy food and chugging water down.
 Of course, those things are essential.
 However, they’re not quite the vibe I’m going for.

 Have you ever gone grocery shopping when you’re hungry?
 If you somehow haven’t, please do not try this at home.
 It’s a mess.